Updated: Aug 11

 This will be specific to each institute and card, so again, you’d be best served by referring to your account documents or by getting in touch with your bank.

 Let them know before you go!

-Unless you’re a frequent traveller, you might consider giving your bank the heads up that you’ll be travelling.
+Unless you’re a frequent traveler, you might consider giving your bank the heads up that you’ll be traveling.

 Your bank expects you to make purchases and withdrawals in your home country.
 From their perspective, any undeclared use of your card abroad can look identical to fraud and may trigger fraud protection on your whole account.

 Getting your card unblocked can mean an international phone call or some Skype time (you’ll have to find working internet and somehow pay for it), and maybe even some arbitrary waiting period.

 If you're a frequent traveler, a pattern of your travel history may lead to a lowered frequency or reduced likelihood of such blocks.
 Why not just give them a call while you're packing?
 Put the phone on speaker and wait out the hold music while you fold your unmentionables.